 Find True North - the scout's way

 A compass will only give you an approximate reading for north since the magnetic field of the earth is not perfectly aligned with the planet’s poles.
 The magnetic field also changes with time.
-The magnetic declineation for Pretoria is -17°.
-(That means "True North" will be 16° west of magnetic north.
-For Cape Town it is -23°!)
+The magnetic declination for Pretoria is approximately -17°.
+(That means "True North" will be 17° east of magnetic north. **)

 You can quickly find "True North" using an analog watch and a tooth pick or small straight twig.